rgl/jenkins-vagrant/README.md

 This configures Jenkins through [CLI/JNLP](https://wiki.jenkins-ci.org/display/JENKINS/Jenkins+CLI) and [Groovy](http://www.groovy-lang.org/) scripts to:

 * Enable the simple `Logged-in users can do anything` Authorization security policy.
-* Add a SSH public key to `admin` user account and use it to access the CLI.
+* Add a SSH public key to `vagrant` user account and use it to access the CLI.
+* Optionally use LDAP user authentication.
 * Add and list users.
 * Install and configure plugins.
 * Setup nginx as a Jenkins HTTPS proxy and static file server.